Menu

 Discover the region where American ingenuity, manufacturing, transportation, and innovation helped shape the modern nation.

-• Ohio – Visit aviation landmarks, presidential homes, the Rock & Roll Hall of Fame, and vibrant cities along Lake Erie.
+• Ohio – Visit aviation landmarks, presidential homes, and the Rock & Roll Hall of Fame.

-• Indiana – Experience the Indianapolis Motor Speedway, historic communities, covered bridges, and Midwest hospitality.
+• Indiana – Experience the Indianapolis Motor Speedway and historic communities.

-• Illinois – Explore Chicago’s architecture, museums, cultural attractions, and Lincoln heritage sites.
+• Illinois – Explore Chicago’s architecture, museums, and Lincoln heritage sites.

-• Michigan – Discover the Great Lakes, Mackinac Island, scenic shorelines, automotive history, and outdoor adventures.
+• Michigan – Discover the Great Lakes, Mackinac Island, and automotive history.

-• Wisconsin – Enjoy charming lakefront communities, Door County, dairy heritage, and year-round recreation.
+• Wisconsin – Enjoy Door County, lakefront communities, and dairy heritage.

-• Minnesota – Visit the Twin Cities, the Boundary Waters, and the headwaters of the Mississippi River.
+• Minnesota – Visit the Twin Cities and the Boundary Waters.

 Mount Rushmore granite carvings of four U.S. presidents in the Black Hills of South Dakota.

-Follow the paths of pioneers, settlers, and explorers across America’s agricultural heartland and historic frontier.
+Follow the paths of pioneers, settlers, and explorers across America’s agricultural heartland.

 • Missouri – Discover the Gateway Arch and the starting point of westward expansion.

-• Iowa – Experience rolling farmland, agricultural heritage, and small-town charm.
+• Iowa – Experience rolling farmland and agricultural heritage.

-• Kansas – Explore prairie landscapes, frontier history, and the legacy of the American West.
+• Kansas – Explore prairie landscapes and frontier history.

-• Nebraska – Follow pioneer trails and discover the vast Great Plains.
+• Nebraska – Follow pioneer trails and discover the Great Plains.

-• North Dakota – Visit Theodore Roosevelt National Park and explore rugged badlands.
+• North Dakota – Visit Theodore Roosevelt National Park and rugged badlands.

 • South Dakota – Experience Mount Rushmore, the Black Hills, and Badlands National Park.